sharduul/chalk/_posts/2017-3-10-curated-list-of-awesome-things-in-tech-world-3.md

 {% include image.html path="posts/curatedlists/santa-list.jpg" path-detail="posts/curatedlists/santa-list.jpg" alt="Curated List" %}

-Last few weeks I was travelling to my home country - India.
+Last few weeks I was traveling to my home country - India.
 For a very important (secret) mission.
-While travelling I came across some real cool articles and discoveries that I wante to share with you guys.
+While traveling I came across some really cool articles and discoveries that I wanted to share with you guys.

 ### 1. [2017 JavaScript conferences](https://blog.hellojs.org/2017-javascript-conferences-6cf6ef948570#.i88ugk9pd)
 If you are JavaScript fanatic like me, then here's a list of JavaScript conference you could attend in 2017.
 Get inspired by some cool people and build something awesome.

 ### 2. [New Raspberry Pi Zero comes with Wi-Fi and Bluetooth](https://arstechnica.com/information-technology/2017/02/new-10-raspberry-pi-zero-comes-with-wi-fi-and-bluetooth/)
-My resolution for year 2017 is to explore Raspberry Pi and build something cool with it.
-Well, they just announced a new version with Wifi and Bluetooth inbuilt in it.
+My resolution for the year 2017 is to explore Raspberry Pi and build something cool with it.
+Well, they just announced a new version of Wifi and Bluetooth inbuilt in it.
 Check it out and let me know what cool things you are planning to build using it.

 ### 3. [First SHA1 Collision](https://security.googleblog.com/2017/02/announcing-first-sha1-collision.html?utm_source=hackernewsletter&utm_medium=email&utm_term=fav